zenodo/zenodo/docs/development.rst

    with packages that cannot be upgraded to their latest version due to either problems in Zenodo or problems in the related packages.
  - ``requirements.txt``: Base requirements for all installations (includes all above requirements files as well).
- - ``requirements.devel.txt``: Requirements for development versions of dependent packages.

-**Zenodo developer requirements:**

- - ``requirements.developer.txt``: Requirements for quickly installing all of Zenodo requirements as well as development dependencies for e.g. running tests.

 .. _updateing_requirements: